 The curriculum is a resource.

-Give yourself a moment to reflect on your teaching philosophies and then think about how Benchmark can compliment your teaching style.
+Give yourself a moment to reflect on your teaching philosophies and then think about how Benchmark can complement your teaching style.
 And please, allow yourself some grace!
-It’s new and you’ll make mistakes.
-You’re doing a great job already just by seeking out this support?
+You will make mistakes.
+You’re doing a great job already by just seeking out this support!

-Be sure to join my Facebook group.
+Be sure to join my Facebook group, Benchmark Advance Planning, Organization, and Tips.
 Once you click “Join Group” and answer the three screening questions, you’ll be approved and have access to tons of great resources and support!